MarcEscandell/ALPypeRL/docs/AnyLogicConnector.rst

 Drag and drop an instance of ``ALPypeRLConnector``
 ***************************************************

-Now that you have access to the **ALPypeRL Connector** from AnyLogic, you can proceed to drag and drop and instance of it into your model.
+Now that you have access to the **ALPypeRL Connector** from *AnyLogic*, you can proceed by dragging and dropping an instance of it into your model.

 .. warning::
-    Unfortunately, when creating a *custom library* in AnyLogic, the **additional dependencies** are not included in the package.
-While that remains a problem, you are asked to **include them manually**.
+    Please note that when creating a *custom library* in *AnyLogic*, the **additional required dependencies** are not included in the package by default.
+While that remains a problem, you will need to **include them manually**.

-    You can download all the dependencies `here <https://github.com/MarcEscandell/ALPypeRL/tree/main/bin/lib>`__.
+    You can download them `here <https://github.com/MarcEscandell/ALPypeRL/tree/main/bin/lib>`__.

     Just click your project on the *Projects* tab and go to *Properties*.
 There you can add other dependencies manually at *Jar files and class folders required to build the model* as shown in the image:

     .. image:: images/alpyperl_dependencies.png
         :alt: ALPypeRL jar dependencies

-Here it is very important that you place the connector in your **root** agent.
-If you are not familiar with AnyLogic, the root agent is the one that normally holds and compiles the rest of the objects in your simulation (it's like the *home* for everything else).
+It's important to note that you should place the connector in your **root** agent.
+If you're not familiar with *AnyLogic*, the root agent is the one that usually holds and compiles the other objects in your simulation (it's like the *home* for everything else).

 .. tip::
-    Another reference that you can take, it's the agent that you select when you set up your ``Simulation`` experiment as the *Top-level agent*.
+    Another reference you can use to identify the *root* agent, it's the one that you select when you set up your ``Simulation`` experiment as the *Top-level agent*.
 See the image below:

     .. image:: images/root_agent.png
         :alt: AnyLogic root agent